-Introducing Perth Mint's Lunar Series III, the 2020 Year of the Mouse Gold & Silver coins are now available for purchase.
-Additionally, the First Ever Platinum Lunar Coin is available with an extremely limited mintage!
+Introducing Perth Mint's Lunar Series III, the 2022 Year of the Tiger Gold, Silver, and Platinum coins are now available for purchase!

 Perth Mint's Lunar Series is one of the most prestigious sovereign bullion coin programs in the world.
 With annual gold and silver releases honoring the Chinese zodiac, this series has sparked off similar programs from other prominent mints across the globe.